The importance of near miss reporting in healthcare

 WHO defines a near miss as “an error that has the potential to cause an adverse event (patient harm) but fails to do so because of chance of or because it is intercepted”.

-NHS defines near miss as any patient safety incident that had the potential to cause harm but was prevented.
+The National Health Service (NHS) defines near miss as any patient safety incident that had the potential to cause harm but was prevented.
 A near miss incident should be distinguished from a “no harm” incident, where an incident happened, but no harm resulted (for example, out of date medicine administered, but the patient suffered no ill effects).

-ISO 45001 (Occupational Health & Safety) says an incident where no injury and ill health occurs, but has the potential to do so, can be referred to as a “near-miss”, “near-hit” or “close call”.
+ISO 45001 (Occupational Health & Safety) says an incident where no injury and ill health occurs, but has the potential to do so, can be referred to as a “near miss”, “near-hit” or “close call”.

 Just like incident reporting, near miss reporting plays a crucial role in the patient safety management system.
 Studies conducted on patient safety have shown that the root causes of near misses and adverse events are similar.
 However, near misses are around 10 to 100 times more frequent than actual incidents.
 The large database on near misses provides valuation information for analysis to prevent incidents from occurring.